Destination Pakistan Guide

 Pakistan Museum of Natural History

-Established in 1976, the Pakistan Museum of Natural History (PMNH) is a museum located near the Lok Virsa Museum in Islamabad.
+Established in 1976, the Pakistan Museum of Natural History (PMNH) is located near the Lok Virsa Museum in Islamabad.
 Its several galleries showcase the biodiversity of Pakistan including flora, fauna, and geological heritage besides showcasing minerals, rocks, fossils, and meteorites.
-The collection has therefore been categorized into three distinct divisions – Botanical Sciences, Earth Sciences, and Zoological Sciences – which describe the collection, preservation, and display of Pakistan’s natural heritage while the fourth category Public Services is responsible for mass education and popularization of the natural history through various displays and exhibits.
-The key attractions of the PMNH are its dinosaur gallery, which showcases the fossils of various dinosaur species found in Pakistan, and the botanical garden and a live animal display featuring several species of birds, mammals, and reptiles.
+The collection has been categorized into three distinct divisions – Botanical Sciences, Earth Sciences, and Zoological Sciences – which describe the collection, preservation, and display of Pakistan’s natural heritage while the Public Services category is responsible for mass education and popularization of the natural history through various displays and exhibits.
+The key attraction of the PMNH is its dinosaur gallery, which showcases the fossils of various dinosaur species found in Pakistan, and the botanical garden and a live animal display featuring several species of birds, mammals, and reptiles.
 The PMNH also carries out research in the field of natural history and offers valuable educational programs and resources for visitors, students, and researchers.

 Visit Hours: